 The Wausau building system process begins by engineering your custom home on a 3D computer system.
 Our engineers analyze the home to make sure it is structurally sound.

 The 3D engineering system interfaces with our order management system to order all of the material needed to build the home.

-Components are built as floor panels, wall panels and roof trusses in our state of the art production facilities.
+To ensure the best quality, components are built as floor panels, wall panels and roof trusses in our state of the art production facilities.
 The 3D engineering system interfaces with computer controlled saws to accurately and efficiently cut material.
 Specialized equipment is used to build the components in a quality and efficient manner.
 And the best part is that the components are built indoors in a controlled environment, which minimizes weather damage and job site theft.

-Components are loaded onto trucks and delivered to the job site.
+The custom components are loaded onto trucks and delivered to the job site.
 A typical home is delivered on three loads.

 On the inside of the home, the builder coordinates plumbers, electricians, insulating contractors, sheetrock hangers and drywallers.

 Once drywalling is complete, Wausau Homes delivers the remaining interior completion materials such as cabinets, countertops, interior doors and trim.
 Our Wausau Home builder coordinates the installation of these materials and the finishing of the home.